-Shooting Strings are a personalizable preference every player can change.
+Shooting Strings are a personal preference every player can change when adjusting or stringing a lacrosse stick.
 If you’re a stringer it’s good to keep this in mind because every player has a different style.
 I always ask players who’s sticks I string, ‘What has worked in the past for you?’ to get a good idea of what they like.

 Lacrosse Shooting String Rule: “The 4-inch shooting string rule” -For both NCAA and NFHS, measuring from the top of the scoop, you can’t have any shooters past the 4-inch mark.